 The Board of Directors held five regular and six special meetings during 2000.
 The Board has two principal standing committees, the Audit Committee and the Compensation Committee.
-The following table identifies the membership of the committees, with each chairman denoted by an asterisk.
+The following table identifies the membership of the committees (with each chairman denoted by an asterisk) and states the number of committee meetings held in 2000.

 NAME AUDIT COMMITTEE COMPENSATION COMMITTEE

-Martin C. Dickinson Х Х
+Martin C. Dickinson Χ X

-Craig L. Leipold Х
+Craig L. Leipold X

-Joe M. Rodgers Х Х
+Joe M. Rodgers X Х

-Mary Agnes Wilderotter Х
+Mary Agnes Wilderotter Χ

-Howard L. Wood Х Х
+Howard L. Wood X Х

-In 2000, the Audit Committee held four meetings and the Compensation Committee held seven meetings.
+Meetings Held in 2000 4 7

 No director attended fewer than 75% of the aggregate meetings of the Board and of the committees of which the director was a member in 2000, except that Mary Agnes Wilderotter attended 72% of aggregate meetings.